OctopusDeploy/blog/blog/2019-01/octopus-release-2019.1/index.md

 ## Upgrading

 As usual [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
 Please see the [release notes](https://octopus.com/downloads/compare?to=2019.1.0) for further information.
 Self-Hosted Octopus customers can [download](https://octopus.com/downloads/2019.1.0) the latest release now.
-For Octopus Cloud, you will start receiving the latest bits next week during their maintenance window.
+For Octopus Cloud, you will start receiving the latest bits this week during their maintenance window.

 That's it for this month.
 Feel free to leave us a comment and let us know what you think!
 Go forth and deploy!